Contrarian Corpus

 Primary demands

-• Lehman should recognize losses on CDOs, Level 3 assets, and commercial mortgage exposure
+• Lehman should recognize proper write-downs on CDO, Level 3, and commercial mortgage exposure

-• SEC, Fed, and Treasury (Cox, Bernanke, Paulson) should intervene before taxpayer assistance is required
+• SEC, Fed, and Treasury (Cox, Bernanke, Paulson) should guide Lehman toward recapitalization before taxpayer assistance is required

 • Stop blaming short-sellers and address the underlying balance-sheet problems